PGS-dev/angular-custom-pipes/README.md

         $ npm install angular-custom-pipes

-2. You can import all Pipes by NGxPipesModule or specific pipes importing one module such as MathPipesModule, for example:
+2. You can import all Pipes by AngularCustomPipesModule or specific pipes importing one module such as MathPipesModule, for example:

         import { AngularCustomPipesModule } from 'angular-custom-pipes';